What an adventure!

 Thankfully, there are now regular fast boats plying down the Napo River with set schedules.
 It is doable to complete this entire Coca to Iquitos voyage in 4 days.
 We’re here to show how.

-Also, it’s possible to travel from Coca to Yasuni National Park.
+Also, it’s possible to travel from Coca to Yasuni National Park for a day of exploration.
 Doing so can be a more affordable way to tour the Ecuadorian Amazon, compared to pricier lodge stays.
 That said, the lodge stays are a much more comfortable and complete Amazon experience.
-We highly recommend a lodge stay and a proper Ecuadorian Amazon tour instead of this DIY adventure.
+As a result, many travelers may want to consider a lodge stay and a proper Ecuadorian Amazon tour instead of this DIY adventure, to have a more complete Amazon experience.

-Yet adventurous independent travelers on a shoestring budget can read on to reach Yasuni on the cheap.
-It’s easily possible to include a trip to this national park while transiting all the way to Iquitos, Peru.
+Adventurous independent travelers on a shoestring budget can indeed reach Yasuni on the cheap, during the Coca to Iquitos trip.
+It’s easily possible to include a side trip to this national park while transiting all the way to Iquitos, Peru.
 (Or return to Coca).

 How to Travel from Ecuador to Iquitos Peru by Boat on the Napo River